Picking Up Knit Stitches Along Horizontal And Vertical Edges

 4 min read time

 Picking up stitches is a simple way of adding stitches and building off an already finished piece of knitting.
-This could be for adding cuffs, as seen in our Paris Playsuit Knitting Kit, or along a neckline for a collar, as seen in our Miffy Sweater Knitting Kit.
+This could be for adding cuffs, as seen in our Paris Playsuit Knitting Kit, or along a neckline for a collar.
 Reading ‘pick up stitches’ in a pattern may feel daunting but it doesn’t require any special skill other than wrapping yarn around your needle to create a loop.
 If you can do a knit stitch you can pick up a stitch.
 Often what catches people out is how to pick up stitches evenly.
 Generally you are picking up fewer or more stitches than already exist along the finished edge you’re building off.
 So below we’ve put together some tips on how to make this as easy as possible.

 BEGINNER’S GUIDE - HOW TO PICK UP STITCHES EVENLY

 How to pick up a stitch